AdobeDocs/experience-manager-assets-essentials.en/help/manage-organize.md

 **Add Asset Status metadata field to the form**

-To add Asset Status matadata field to the form, drag **[!UICONTROL Asset Status]** component from the left rail to the form.
+To add Asset Status metadata field to the form, drag **[!UICONTROL Asset Status]** component from the left rail to the form.
 The mapping property is pre-populated.
 Save the form.

 **Add Expiration Date metadata field to the form**

-To add expiration date metadata field to the form,  drag **[!UICONTROL Date]** component from the left rail to the form.
+To add Expiration Date metadata field to the form,  drag **[!UICONTROL Date]** component from the left rail to the form.
 Specify **Expiration Date** as the label and `pur:expirationDate` as the mapping property.
 Save the form.